merenlab/anvio/anvio/docs/programs/anvi-split.md

 %(anvi-split)s will refuse to proceed until you decide how to handle them.
 You have three options:

-* `--only-use-classification-source SOURCE`: only use classifications from one source, ignoring the others entirely.
+* `--only-use-classification-source SOURCE`: only use classifications from one source, ignoring the other sources entirely.
 * `--allow-multiple-classifications`: allow conflicting contigs to appear in all output splits they were assigned to.
 * `--mark-conflicting-contigs-as-ambiguous`: redirect conflicting contigs into a separate `ambiguous` split and write a report file documenting their original classifications.